 Theta Chi Fraternity’s house has a sprinkler system that covers the basement and common areas on the first floor; a fire alarm system is monitored by ADT.
 Phi Gamma Delta’s house has a fire alarm system monitored by Consumer Security and Audio Systems.
 The sorority houses of Alpha Gamma Delta, Kappa Delta, Phi Mu, and Sigma Kappa have fire and security alarm systems monitored by University Police.
 All of these Greek houses have smoke detector systems.

-A chart of each building’s fire safety systems and the number of fire drills held in that building during 2011 is below:A chart of each building’s fire safety systems and the number of fire drills held in that building during 2011is below:
+A chart of each building’s fire safety systems and the number of fire drills held in that building during 2012 is below:

-Fire DrillsEach residence hall and Greek chapter house conducts one fire drill each fall and spring semester.
+Fire Drills: Each residence hall and Greek chapter house conducts one fire drill each fall and spring semester.
 The Scheidler and Anthony Apartments do not conduct fire drills; however, each Community Assistant is required to select a community meeting spot and communicate that to residents.
-Should a fire occur, Resident Managers are equipped with a student roster and equipment to help them follow HRL fire safety protocols.
-See number of fire drills held in each building in the chart above.
+Should a fire occur, the Resident Managers (RMs) for the apartment complexes respond using emergency kits supplied with protocols, student rosters, equipment, and other resources for mitigating fire emergencies.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241